dmthomson/linux-ssh-mcp/README.md

 **Linux SSH MCP AI:** Uses **Python** and the robust `paramiko` library to establish **direct SSH connections from the MCP server** to any specified Linux VM.
 This makes it ideal for true remote administration.

-- **`xkiranj/linux-command-mcp`:** Primarily uses **Node.js/TypeScript** and seems more focused on executing commands *locally* on the machine where the MCP server is hosted, or relies on an external mechanism for remote execution.
-It doesn't natively handle SSH connectivity within the MCP server itself.

 **Dynamic Connectivity:**

 - **Linux SSH MCP AI:** Designed from the ground up for **dynamic host and credential input** through chat, making it reusable for managing multiple, different Linux VMs without server restarts or code changes.

-- **`xkiranj/linux-command-mcp`:** Its examples don't explicitly show dynamic host/credential input from the AI client for remote connections, implying a more static or pre-configured target.

 **Command Execution Capabilities (`sudo`):**